 It was in Oberon we also picked up Dave's crew from Nowra and Geoff and Scotty who had driven up.

 Why was Geoff driving you may ask.
-Well he is is still recovering from his off road bike crash back on new years eve and still cant been his leg to get back on his bike.
+Well he is is still recovering from his off road crash back on new years eve and still cant bend his leg to get back on his bike.
 Yes it was a pretty nasty one.
 At our fuel stop in Bathurst Geoff tried out Bruce's Triumph.

 It took a bit of effort getting on and off but you couldn't wipe the smile off his face being on a bike again.
 Maybe you'll have to sell the MT to me and you can get yourself a Harley mate.

 It was decided here to do a lap of Mt Panorama.
 Why not we only have about a 2.5 hr ride to our destination.
 We stopped at the top to take in the views.

 One lap of the mount was enough before heading out the Turondale road to Hillend.
 This is a great little ride as it is not very highly trafficked, its a bit narrow and its hilly and twisty.
 The ride into hillend is also a great bike road and following Craig on his Vstrom into the blinding sun he was setting a cracking pace.

 The hillend pub had a fair few people for a Saturday afternoon and we had one quick beer whilst chatting out the front.
 The tree lined entry into tower was aglow with autumn colours.

 Hillend was a historic gold mining town back in the late 1800's and had a population then of over 8000 with 28 pubs but since then its become a bit of a ghost town with a current population of 80 with one pub.